Get competitive quotes from top companies.See Your Rates

 Montana is one of the least densely populated states, with only about 6 people per square mile.
 But what it lacks in people, it makes up for in wildlife.
 Montana is home to more species of mammals than any other state, and has the largest Grizzly bear population of any state besides Alaska.
 In fact, in Montana, elk, deer, and antelope all outnumber human populations.
 But, Montana has very high rates of gun deaths and suicide, but very low rates of obesity and cancer deaths.
 Any of these factors may play a role in the cost of life insurance.

-With heart disease being the leading cause for death in the state of Montana, its residents can have a tough time finding cheap life insurance.
+With heart disease being the leading cause for death in the state of Montana, its residents can have a tough time finding affordable life insurance.

 Below are the major factors that affect life insurance rates.

 Life expectancy at birth in Montana is 78.5 years, slightly lower than the life expectancy at birth for the US overall, which is 78.9 years.
-So, if you purchased a 30-year term life policy in Montana at age 50, you would be more likely than not to pass away before 80 years of age, the end of the term.
+What if you purchased a 30-year term life policy in Montana at age 50?
+You'd be more likely than not to pass away before 80 years of age, the end of the term.

-On the other hand, if you were 30 years old and purchased a 30-year term life policy, you would be well under Montana’s life expectancy of 78.5 years old when the policy term ended.
-You’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.
+But what if you were 30 years old and purchased a 30-year term life policy?
+You'd be well under Montana’s life expectancy of 78.5 years old when the policy term ended.
+And you’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.

 Firearm Deaths - Places that have higher rates of accidental or premature death generally have higher rates.
 A significant part of these untimely deaths comes from firearm injuries, which account for about 33,000 deaths in the US every year.
 In Montana, the death rate from injury due to firearms is 16.7 per 100,000 deaths, tied with Wyoming for the #6 highest rate in the country.
 Nationwide, the average firearm death rate is 10.4 per 100,000.

-Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
-In Montana, the percentage of the population that’s female is 49.8%, and the percentage that’s male is 50.2%.
+Gender - Women live longer than men on average.
+So they pay less for insurance than a similar man would.
+In Montana, the percentage of the population that’s female is 49.8%.
+The percentage that’s male is 50.2%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

-Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance, other things being equal, than those who don’t.
+Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance.
 This is especially relevant in Montana, where skiing and hunting are common recreational activities.

-Marital Status - Research shows that on average, married people live longer and are healthier than similar single people.
+Marital Status - Married people live longer and are healthier than similar single people.
 So, if you’re married, you can get a modest discount on life insurance.
-According to the most recent data available from the US Census, in Montana in 2009, the rate of marriage for people over 15 was 37.3 per 1,000 people, the rate of divorce was 20.2 per 1,000 people, and the rate of widowhood was 12.2 per 1,000 people.
+In Montana in 2009, the rate of marriage for people over 15 was 37.3 per 1,000 people.
+The rate of divorce was 20.2 per 1,000 people.
+And the rate of widowhood was 12.2 per 1,000 people.

-Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous, mundane office job, other things being equal.
+Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous, mundane office job.
 The most common job in Montana, proportionately, is butcher.

 As of 2013, the national average rate of smoking was 19%.
 To compare to the most recent data available, in 2014, approximately 19.0% of Montana adults smoked cigarettes – about 152,000 adults.